Karce/gupaxtk/README.md

 This fork brings upgrades of dependence and some bugfixes about visual, performance and security that you can find in [DIFFERENCES](DIFFERENCES.md).
 ~~I will eventually (meaning when I'll have time) create pull requests for upstream about these differences.~~
 **Edit**:
-There is no plan to upstream changes as the owner of Gupax said he won't have time to review the PR.
+There is currently no plan to upstream the changes as the owner of Gupax said he won't have time to review the PR.

 ## Troubleshooting